wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Refresh my knowledge of and then master the machinery behind Cubical Type Theory (systems, Glue, etc.)
 - Describe these things here.
-- Search for mroe prototypes.
+- Search for more prototypes.

 ## `Empty` and `Unit` <a id="empty-and-unit"></a> [↩](#toc)